PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Preliminaries

 \subsection{Gradient-based End-to-end Predict-then-Optimize}

-The main drawbacks of the two-stage approach are that the decision error is not taken into account in training, and the prediction of costs requires true costs as labels.
-In contrast, the end-to-end predict-then-optimize method in Figure \ref{fig:e2e} attempts to minimize the decision error and has the potential to learn without true costs.
-Consistent with deep learning terminology, we will use the term ``backward pass" to refer to the gradient computation via the backpropagation algorithm.
-In order to incorporate optimization into the prediction, we can derive the derivative of the optimization task and then apply the gradient descent algorithm, Algorithm~\ref{alg:grad}, to update the parameters of the predictor.
+The main drawbacks of the two-stage approach are that it does not account for decision error during training and that it always requires the true coefficients as labels for supervised learning.
+In contrast, the end-to-end predict-then-optimize method depicted in Figure \ref{fig:e2e} aims to minimize the decision error and has the potential to learn with only optimal solutions.
+In line with deep learning terminology, we will use the term ``backward pass" to refer to the gradient computation and parameter updating via the backpropagation algorithm.
+In order to incorporate optimization into the prediction, we can derive the derivative of the optimization task and then apply the gradient descent algorithm, Algorithm~\ref{alg:grad}, to update the predictor parameters.

-For an appropriately defined loss function, i.e., one that penalizes decision error, the chain rule can be used to calculate the following gradient of the loss w.r.t. predictor parameters:
+For an appropriately defined loss function that penalizes decision error, the chain rule can be used to calculate the gradient of the loss with respect to the predictor parameters as follows: